andrasq/node-qerror/README.md

 If falsy, no notice will be output.
 The default is a line composed of a timestamp, "fatal error:" and the error message, eg `2017-07-08T22:18:35.784Z fatal error: SIGTERM`.

+To have the app handle uncaught exceptions instead of qerror, set `qerror.ignoreUncaughtException`.

 ### qerror.timeout

 How long to allow for the shutdown function to finish before calling its callback, in milliseconds.
 Default is 30000 for 30 seconds.
 If this limit is exceeded, an uncaught error is thrown.

+### qerror.ignoreUncaughtException

+If set, do not terminate the program on uncaught exceptions, instead let the application handle them.

+### qerror.error

+The error that caused qerror to call the application shutdown `handler`, or `null` if none.

 ### qerror.uninstall( )